Michael Whitby

 Lionel Michael Whitby (born February 1952) is a British ancient historian of Late Antiquity.
 He specialises in late Roman and early Byzantine history and historiography.
-He is currently pro-vice-chancellor and head of the College of Arts and Law at the University of Birmingham.
+He is now retired and lives in St Andrews.

 Early life

-Whitby was born in February 1952, to Joan and Gordon Whitby, a physician and biochemist.
+Whitby was born in February 1952, to Gordon Whitby, a physician and biochemist and Joan (née Sanderson), winner of the geology medal at St Andrews and then doctoral student in geology at Cambridge.
 He read Literae Humaniores at Corpus Christi College, University of Oxford.
 He then spent three years working as a civil servant in the Scottish Office.
-He returned to Oxford to conduct postgraduate study in Byzantine history.
+He returned to Oxford to conduct postgraduate study in Byzantine history under the supervision of James Howard-Johnston.
 He completed his Doctor of Philosophy (DPhil) degree in 1981 with a doctoral thesis titled "The Historiae of Theophylact Simocatta".

 Academic career

 Whitby held a junior research fellowship at Merton College, Oxford.
 In 1987, he joined the Ancient History department at the University of St Andrews.
 He became head of department in 1993 and received a personal chair in 1995 as Professor of Ancient History.